paulbradish/awesome-digital-marketing/README.md

    - [Analyze Data in Excel](https://support.microsoft.com/en-us/office/analyze-data-in-excel-3223aab8-f543-4fda-85ed-76bb0295ffc4?ui=en-us&rs=en-us&ad=us) - Analyze Data in Excel empowers you to understand your data through natural language queries that allow you to ask questions about your data without having to write complicated formulas.
 In addition, Analyze Data provides high-level visual summaries, trends, and patterns.

 ## Tag Management
 - [Adobe Experience Platform Launch](https://business.adobe.com/products/experience-platform/launch.html) - A next-generation tag management system that unifies your marketing ecosystem.
 It breaks down silos and bottlenecks by connecting disparate technologies so you can deliver standout digital experiences.
 - [Google Tag Manager](https://tagmanager.google.com/) - Allows you to quickly and easily update measurement codes and related code fragments collectively known as tags on your website or mobile app.
 - [Tealium](https://tealium.com/) - Tealium iQ enables you to manage tags across all digital touch points, including web sites, mobile apps and online videos all from the same intuitive user interface.

+## Technology Stack Intelligence
+- [BuiltWith](https://builtwith.com/) - A website profiler, lead generation, competitive analysis and business intelligence tool providing technology adoption, ecommerce data and usage analytics for the internet.
+- [W3Techs](https://w3techs.com/) - Provider of information about the usage of various types of technologies on the web.
+- [Wappalyzer](https://www.wappalyzer.com/) - Find out the technology stack of any website.
+Create lists of websites that use certain technologies, with company and contact details.
+Use our tools for lead generation, market analysis and competitor research.

 ## URL Management

 ### Link in Bio
 - [About.me](https://about.me/) - Create a page to present who you are and what you do in one link.
 Professional.
 Take control and centralize your online presence.
 - [Bio.link](https://bio.link/) - The one link for all your links.